hanweifish/lasso-config/README.md

 # lasso-config

-#### What does this example do ?
+# Overview

-> This example project is to explain how to use a config file for [Lasso JS](https://github.com/lasso-js/lasso)
+This example project is to explain how to use a configuration file with the Lasso.js command line interface.

-#### What is Lasso JS ?
+# What is Lasso.js?

-[Lasso JS](https://github.com/lasso-js/lasso) is an eBay open source Node.js-style JavaScript module bundler that also provides first-level support for optimally delivering JavaScript, CSS, images and other assets to the browser.
+[Lasso.js](https://github.com/lasso-js/lasso) is an eBay open source Node.js-style JavaScript module bundler and asset pipeline that also provides first-level support for optimally delivering JavaScript, CSS, images and other assets to the browser.

-This tool offers many different optimizations such as a bundling, code splitting, lazy loading, conditional dependencies, compression, JS / CSS / IMG minifications, Base64 image encoding, and fingerprinted resource URLs.
+This tool offers many different optimizations such as a bundling, code splitting, lazy loading, conditional dependencies, compression, JS/CSS/IMG minification, Base64 image encoding, and fingerprinted resource URLs.
 Plugins are provided to support pre-processors and compilers such as Less, Stylus and [Marko](http://markojs.com).

-#### How to install this ?
+# Install

 ```bash
 git clone https://github.com/lasso-js-samples/lasso-config.git